HumanSignal/label-studio-ml-backend/label_studio_ml/examples/nemo_asr/README.md

 - `LOG_LEVEL` - set the log level for the model server
 - `WORKERS` - specify the number of workers for the model server
 - `THREADS` - specify the number of threads for the model server
+- `LABEL_STUDIO_HOST`: The host of the Label Studio instance.
+Default is 'http://localhost:8080'.
+- `LABEL_STUDIO_API_KEY`: The API key for the Label Studio instance.

 # Customization

-The ML backend can be customized by adding your own models and logic inside the `./dir_with_your_model` directory.
+The ML backend can be customized by adding your own models and logic inside the `./nemo_asr/model.py`.